A.Side TV: As AUX (2009–2016)

 In February 2009, AUX participated with CBC Radio 3 and Exclaim! to launch "X3", a new collaborative cross-promotional platform which saw all three outlets create content spotlighting a particular "Artist of the Month".
 X3 artists of the month have included K'naan, Malajube, Thunderheist, Japandroids, Apostle of Hustle and The Rural Alberta Advantage.
 The project ceased in 2012.

 Glassbox Television received approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch AUX as a national English-language category 2 specialty channel on March 6, 2009, describing the channel n regulatory documents as a service "devoted to emerging music and its creation, including programming featuring emerging music and aimed at helping emerging musicians."
 The channel was launched on October 1, 2009, exclusively on Rogers Cable (in Ontario and New Brunswick, and shortly thereafter in Newfoundland and Labrador).
 Later, other providers such as Shaw Cable, Shaw Direct, EastLink, and Source Cable launched the channel on their systems, eventually obtaining wide national distribution on most majors television providers in Canada.

 In April 2010, the CRTC denied an application by Glassbox to launch a French-language version of AUX, as Astral Media had filed an intervention against the Glassbox application suggesting that the channel would be in competition with the established music video networks MusiquePlus and MusiMax.

 On April 11, 2011, it was announced that Blue Ant Media would acquire a controlling interest in Glassbox Television.
 Blue Ant Media initially acquired a 29.9% stake in the company, with the option to expand their stake up to 75% which would give the company controlling interest.
 The company would later be purchased outright by Blue Ant Media in the summer of 2012.

 On June 4, 2013, AUX launched a high definition feed.

 As A.Side

 On April 6, 2017, Blue Ant Media, along with Shed Creative Agency, announced that the channel would be rebranded A.Side TV, later confirmed to launch on May 30, 2017.
 The purpose of the rebrand was to align the channel with the newly formed multi-platform music brand, A.Side, which launched on May 18, 2017, and focuses on general pop music and pop culture content aimed at millennials, in particular, female millennials.
-Blue Ant Media continued to operate and fully own the channel, while Shed managed content for the A.Side website and social media platforms.
+Blue Ant Media continued to operate and fully own the channel, while Shed managed content for the A.Side website and social media platforms., though by the middle of 2020 those presences had gone inactive outside schedule updates.

-A.Side's website and social media accounts have been inactive since May 2020.

 In December 2022, Blue Ant announced that the channel would cease operations on January 15, 2023.
+Shortly after this, the channel space created in 2009 by Aux ceased to exist.